Saving for education using the RESP

 This is the most common question that is asked about RESPs.
 Before the changes in 1998, the RESP was very restrictive in terms of options if the child did not go to school.
 Today, the RESP rules provide more options in case the child does not go to school.
 No matter what happens, the subscriber is able to withdraw the original contributions without any tax implications.

 - Option 1 – Change the beneficiary.
 The replacement beneficiary must be connected to the subscriber by blood or adoption.
-The CESGs paid into the family plan can be used by the replacement beneficiary or any of the other beneficiaries as long as the they are under the age of 21.
+The CESGs paid into the family plan can be used by the replacement beneficiary or any of the other beneficiaries as long as they are under the age of 21.

 - Option 2 – Transfer earned income to the RRSP.
-The subscriber may transfer up to $50,000 of the earned income to the RRSP or that of your spouse or common-law partner, provided unused RRSP contribution room is available.
+The subscriber may transfer up to $50,000 of the earned income to the RRSP or that of your spouse or common-law partner, provided an unused RRSP contribution room is available.

 - Option 3 – Pay the tax and penalty.
 Any accumulated income you receive that is not transferred to an RRSP will be fully taxed in your hands at your top marginal tax rate.
-In addition, you will pay a penalty of 20 per cent of the withdrawn accumulated income.
+In addition, you will pay a penalty of 20 percent of the withdrawn accumulated income.
 For example, if the subscriber is in a 40% tax bracket, the accumulated income would be taxed at 60%.

 - Option 4 – leave the money for a while.
 You may wish to leave money in the plan for a few years in case the beneficiary changes his or her mind.